tst2005/lua-luq/README.md

 Substitue most used lua keywords to a quick shortcut.
 Lua almost never use the `!` character, then it is use!

+## is it really usefull ?

+This tool is experiemental and made initialy for the fun.
+Nevertheless all parts (the [loader](luq/loader.lua), [command wrapper](bin/luq), ...) could be reused to support a new language syntax.

 ## shortcut convention

 I use upper case for lua reserved word and lower case for usual function name.